What ABIS Inspects at Lock-Up/Waterproofing Stage:

-- Roofing installed and complete to Standards & manufacture specifications.
+- Roofing installed and complete to Standards & manufacturer specifications.

 - Roof plumbing.

 - Appropriate flashings to openings and penetrations checked for fitting and condition.

 - Visually check for the installation of damp proofing.